awsdocs/amazon-ec2-user-guide/doc_source/network_mtu.md

 Ethernet frames can come in different formats, and the most common format is the standard Ethernet v2 frame format\.
 It supports 1500 MTU, which is the largest Ethernet packet size supported over most of the internet\.
 The maximum supported MTU for an instance depends on its instance type\.
 All Amazon EC2 instance types support 1500 MTU, and many current instance sizes support 9001 MTU, or jumbo frames\.

 The following rules apply to instances that are in Wavelength Zones:
-+ Traffic that goes from one instances to another within a VPC in the same Wavelength Zone has an MTU of 1300\.
++ Traffic that goes from one instance to another within a VPC in the same Wavelength Zone has an MTU of 1300\.
-+ Traffic that goes from one instances to another that uses the carrier IP within a Wavelength Zone has an MTU of 1500\.
++ Traffic that goes from one instance to another that uses the carrier IP within a Wavelength Zone has an MTU of 1500\.
 + Traffic that goes from one instance to another between a Wavelength Zone and the Region that uses a public IP address has an MTU of 1500\.
 + Traffic that goes from one instance to another between a Wavelength Zone and the Region that uses a private IP address has an MTU of 1300\.